3 Sleds for Better Crosscuts

 It’s perhaps one of the most-often used jigs in any workshop, yet if your crosscut sled is out of square, you might as well toss it in the scrap bin.
 If you’ve struggled to build a simple, accurate sled in the past, look no further-take your pick from our online collection and get building!

-Foolproof Crosscut Sleds
+3 Foolproof Ideas for Tablesaw Crosscut Sleds

 Crosscut sleds have always been a bit tricky to make.
 The runners needs to fit the miter slots securely, and the rear fence needs to be perfectly square to the blade.
 Neither technique is a piece of cake, but Alan Turner’s basic design makes both of them accessbile.
 Learn how to build a sled that’s perfectly square to the blade, and stays that way.